 However, if you really want to go above and beyond, then dynamic and personalized sorting is the holy grail.
 This mean you automatically adjust the product order for each user separately based on their browsing & shopping history, cart content and merchandizing rules.
 Offering a truly personalized and relevant experience.
 For example, if someone shopped Nike sneakers in the past, show the new Nike models higher up in the list.
 If they have searched for a specific brand, then highlight that brand on every category during that visit.
 It is better for your customer and better for you.

 - We’ve already determined that the pure number of items on a category pages is often one of the main issues people face on this area of an ecommerce site.
 And as we’ve seen, filtering and sorting options can be used to combat this.
 But they are only of use if a customer knows what they are looking for.
 What if they they are still in the discovery mode of shopping?
-Automated product recommendations could be the answer.
+Automated product recommendations could be the answer or check one of the many other ecommerce personalization examples there are.

 - Go for a 1:1 personalization slot if you have enough data on the individual browsing – this will bring the most relevant products for them to the forefront, making the shopping journey quicker and easier for them.
 Otherwise Best Seller recommendations are a great option – these will show what items are most popular in the category, automatically highlight the products most likely to convert, showing some range so that they are aware of the type of products that can be found there and also reflecting seasonal and trend based changes.